bcgov/cas-registration/docs/compliance/generating_penalties_for_testing.md

 ```

 - This would calculate & persist a penalty to the database that is `<received_date of final payment record - effective deadline>` days late

+## Generate Both GGEAPAR Interest & Automatic Overdue Penalty

+### Steps:

+- Update compliance_deadline and invoice_generation_date to a date in the past
+- Submit with excess emissions
+- Create a supplementary report with increased excess emission (can be just by decreasing the Annual Production of the first product)
+- Submit supplementary report
+- Pay off the balance of the supplementary report's obligation record with received and deposit date past the invoice due date
+- Run `Python AutomatedProcessService.run_scheduled_compliance_sync()` in the shell - this will create just the GGEAPAR interest
+- Run `Python PenaltyCalculationService.create_penalty(obligation_id=ComplianceObligation.objects.get(invoice_number=<obligation_invoice_number>).id, penalty_type=CompliancePenalty.PenaltyType.AUTOMATIC_OVERDUE, effective_deadline=ElicensingInvoice.objects.get(invoice_number= <obligation_invoice_number>).due_date)` - this will create the Automatic Overdue Penalty

 ### Notes: